 Pet Photography:

-There are many reasons why you may need good quality photographs of your pet: to advertise your pedigreed dog (for stud service, on your kennel's website, etc.), to have its portrait painted or to hang its photo on the wall along with the other family portraits.
+There are many reasons why you (or your client) may need good quality photographs of your/their pet: to advertise a pedigreed dog (for stud service or on a kennel's website), to have its portrait painted or to hang its photo on the wall along with the other family portraits.

 While hundreds of books have been written on photography, yet only a handful of these have addressed canine or pet photography specifically.
 The concerns of the dog or pet photographer are rather specific.
 Coat color and texture need special attention.
 The dog's expression is determined by the eyes and body forms, but also, which is often forgotten, by the ears (which, depending on the breed, should be 'up') and nose (which should be wet).
 The dog photographer has to know his subject well, i.e. have a thorough knowledge of the breeds and know that photographing a Bulldog is not the same as photographing a German Shepherd.
 Good planning, anticipating problems and insider-tips are the most important parts of getting great pictures of your dog.